Diethood » Recipes » Dinner Recipes » Chicken Recipes » Slow-Cooker Cajun Jambalaya Recipe

 3. Add Shrimp and Prepare Rice: Add the frozen shrimp to the slow cooker and stir to combine.
 Cook for 20 to 30 minutes longer, until the shrimp are cooked through.
 In the meantime, prepare rice according to package directions.

-4. Stir rice in the Jambalaya.
-Serve and Enjoy!
+4. Serve: Stir the rice in the Jambalaya and enjoy!

 • Cut chicken evenly: Try to keep the sizes of your chicken cubes and sausage slices consistent so that they cook evenly and don’t dry out.